DineWithMe/Development-Tools/Design Pattern/README.md

 ## Export at Index File

 For every folder, create a index file that import all the exported functions in the folder and export with that index file.
 This is make importing much cleaner because we only import one file(index file) for every folder.

+Perhaps the best benefit of encapsulation is, we can minimize the impact of changing a file location or name.
+Without encapsulation, if we change a file name or move it to another sub-folder, we need to change all the import name/path all over the place.
+With encapsulation, this can be solved internally.

 ## Use Constant